jcooper-korg/AlarmPanel/README.md

 I have included my complete working [manual alarm control panel](https://www.home-assistant.io/integrations/manual/) configuration, automations, script, lovelace dashboard, etc in the [ExampleConfig](https://github.com/jcooper-korg/AlarmPanel/tree/master/ExampleConfig) folder.

+## Minimum Home Assistant Core Version
+Due to [breaking frontend changes in Home Assistant 2026.4](https://developers.home-assistant.io/blog/2026/03/25/frontend-component-updates-2026.4/), version 1.0.0+ of this card now *requires* minimum HA 2026.4+.
+If you're still running an older version of HA, you'll need to use [version 0.9.0](https://github.com/jcooper-korg/AlarmPanel/releases/tag/0.9.0).

 ## News

-This card was last tested working with Home Assistant 2025.10.1.
+This card was last tested working with Home Assistant 2026.6.0.
 HA occasionally makes breaking changes, and I don't constantly update my system so I may not notice if it becomes broken.

 Previous versions of this card were named alarm_control_panel-card.js, but the card was renamed to AlarmPanel.js to match the repo name, for HACS compatibility.
 If you are updating, revisit the installation instructions below.